How to Succeed in your Physical Medicine & Rehabilitation Rotation: Tips for Medical Student

 “We are trained to work with physical therapists, occupational therapists, psychologists and speech therapists, using their skills in addition to our own clinical acumen and hands-on skills to guide patients through the rehabilitation process,” says Dr. Leonard B. Kamen, Clinical Director of the MossRehab Center, a part of the Einstein Healthcare Network.

-Understand How The Patient's Condition Has Affected All Spheres Of His Life
+Understand How the Patient's Condition Has Affected

 As you evaluate patients, your focus will be on improving quality of life and developing a plan for maximum independence.
 To accomplish these goals, you must understand how the condition or disease process has affected all spheres of the patient's life.
 In assessing loss of function from injury and illness, you'll be discussing sensitive and delicate issues such as bathing, grooming, bowel/bladder control, and sexual function.
 You'll inquire about the disability's impact at home, work, or school, and how that has changed over time.
 As you explore the patient's social support system, you'll learn about important relationships in the patient's life, and how these relationships have changed with the illness.